Ben Chuanlong Du's Blog

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!

-1. Bash supports both Vi mode and Emacs mode.
+1. A bash prompt can be editted in both Vi mode and Emacs mode.
 The default is Emacs mode.
-You can turn on the Vim mode by set -o vi in .bashrc.
+You can turn on the Vi mode by set -o vi in .bashrc.
+This will make all bash prompts be edited in a limited single-line Vi mode.

 References